emmzyjay/Credit-Card-Fraud-Detection-/README.md

 # Credit-Card-Fraud-Detection-
-A machine learning-based fraud detection system that identifies suspicious credit card transactions in real-time using XGBoost.
+A machine learning-based fraud detection system that identifies suspicious credit card transactions using XGBoost.
 Designed for FinTech applications. this project includes:

 ### Key Features